 The liver is one of the major jobs is to filter the blood coming from the digestive tract, before flowing it out to the rest of the body, and it metabolizes drugs and detoxifies chemicals to keep the body safe.
-Long story short, we simply cannot live without our livers, so it’s very important to fuel it with the right foods and proper diet to live a healthy lifestyle and to maintain liver health.
+Long story short, we simply cannot live without our livers, so it’s very important to fuel it with the right foods and proper diet to live a healthy lifestyle and to maintain health.

 There are few things that can damage your liver real bad, like taking high doses of medications or heavy drinking.
-However, many foods are available that can be good for your liver health, too.
+However, many foods are available that can be good for your liv health, too.
 And it’s very important to keep your liver healthy, as it’s a powerful and essential organ that handles a ton of functions that our bodies need to run smoothly and evenly.
 The liver performs very essential functions that no other organ can perform.
 Once the liver is severely damaged, there’s no other way to treat it through medication, other than a liver transplant, which is a very serious proposition with a lot of negative impacts.

 Signs that your liver is not functioning properly are listed here:-

 - Dark urine

 - Chronic fatigue

 - Excessive sweating